I am twittering at

 However: Nota valde bene: Since of 2011-08-01: my activities on twitter concerning "rinascimental" topics have been more or less reduced to RTs and things like that.
 To read other posts and pointers by me concerning such topics: please encircle me on Google plus (where you can find me at

 https://plus.google.com/109713292962660564110/) and let me know that you'd like me to add you to my "Renaissance studies" circle.
-(Unless you are in that circle there: you won't see my G+ posts on matters related to Renaissance studies.)
-If you want me to invite you to that service/tool/platform (G+): please let me know (e.g. via an email to
+(Unless you are in that circle there: you'll miss quite a number of my G+ posts on matters related to Renaissance studies.)
+But anyone can see my posts to the Renaissance Studies (sensu largo)-"Community" on G+.

-As I expect that many of those potentially interested in my tweets will want to access (and (pre-)filter!) them via some sort of RSS-reader, using
+Once upon a time Twitter had RSS-feeds.
+Now they are gone.
+And back then I expected that many of those potentially interested in my tweets would want to access (and (pre-)filter!) them via some sort of RSS-reader, using

 http://twitter.com/statuses/user_timeline/28076637.rss instead of